Centre disputes RBI’s deposit count

 Recalibration of ATMs

-He said two lakh ATMs had been recalibrated, and rubbished reports that a much smaller number were functional.
-“Some banks prefer to give cash through their branches rather than in ATMs so that they can cater to their own customers,” he said.
+Stressing that two lakh ATMs had been recalibrated, Mr. Das rubbished reports that a much smaller number were in fact functional.
+“Some banks prefer to give cash through their branches than in ATMs so that they can cater to their own customers,” he said.

 Mr. Das said the new notes seized by the enforcement agencies were being put back in circulation as soon as possible.